Skip to main content

 • Test any new gear before you leave home.
 Don’t leave it to chance, something as simple as a faulty headlamp could leave you in the dark.

 • Steer clear of breakdowns by ensuring your vehicle is road trip ready.
-Find BCAA’s useful tips and advice here, plus consider booking a 99pt Safety Inspection with one of our Red Seal Certified Technicians at a BCAA Auto Service Centre.
+Find BCAA’s useful tips and advice here, plus consider booking a 99-point Safety Inspection with one of our Red Seal Certified Technicians at a BCAA Auto Service Centre.
 BCAA Members get 10% off select repairs, an extended two-year warranty and a free car wash with every service.

 • Don’t trust the weather forecast.
 Always pack rain gear for every member of the family and plan some rainy-day activities.
 Board games and cards are a great addition in any weather!
-Pro tip: Get direct access to driving, weather and gas price information (plus Member exclusive savings) in your pocket with the BCAA Mobile App.
+Pro tip: Get direct access to driving, weather and gas price information (plus Member exclusive savings) in your pocket with the BCAA App.

 Be fire safe

+Before you leave, check if a campfire ban is in place.
 Due to seasonal fire bans or site-specific reasons, campfires are sometimes prohibited.
 Stay informed of all current restrictions here.

 If no bans are in effect, always use approved fire-rings or pits to build your fire.
 Remember, never leave a campfire unattended!
 For more campfire safety tips, read BC Park's Campfire Safety Guide.